jpitts/rapt-whisk-router/README.md

 ## Whisk System

 A Whisk application is best described as a system of inter-connected components.
 These components may be traditional web controllers, web client javascript, server-side functions that react to incoming or outgoing messages, or even other node.js technologies outside of the domain of Whisk.

-What brings the components together into a system is their individual roles and how they communicate with each other.
+What brings the components together into a system is their individual roles and how they communicate with each other using redis, a high-performance shared memory store.

 ## Horizontal Scaling and Microservices

 Whisk enables the developer to take full advantage of the CPU-intensive nature of node.js.
 This can be accomplished by expanding the number of web and websocket services horizontally onto additional server cores (as opposed to increasing the memory capacity of the server hardware).

 With the use of a proxy, the developer can also decouple and specialize parts of a Whisk system (known as microservices architecture).
 This further eases scaling as the underlying hardware choices can reflect the expected utilization of specialized components.

-## The Separation of Web and WebSocket Services
+## Shared Session Between Web and WebSocket Services

 As web and websockets represent very different kinds of resource utilization, they are run separately.
-Each has its own means of storing sessions and user data, yet it is critical that the same user is securely known to both.
-Therefore, a process called session confirmation is performed each time a client connects to the Whisk system so that an individual web client is connected to an individual websocket conenction.
+A process called session confirmation is performed each time a client connects to the Whisk system so that the client's web client is matched with the appropriate websocket connection.

+Once a client's session is confirmed, Whisk maintains session data in a redis data store.
+Any Whisk service can interact with this data using [rapt-modelrizerly](https://github.com/jpitts/rapt-modelrizerly).

 ## Message Routing